 People suffering from OCD have developed habitual ways of dealing with feelings of anxiety when they arise.
 If these habits result in a quick lessening of anxiety, then each time we do it, the habit becomes a bit stronger.

-This is a basic principle of behavioral psychology called negative reinforcement.
+This is a principle of behavioral psychology known as negative reinforcement.
 Negative reinforcement is when the removal of a negative stimulus follows performance of a certain action, thus making us more likely to perform that action again next time.
 This is illustrated in the case of Sara, described below.

 Sara (not her real name), a young woman living in New York, experienced anxiety whenever the thought of AIDS came into her mind.
 She found that she could reduce this anxiety by checking on the internet to confirm that nothing she was doing in her life right now put her at risk for contracting HIV.
 Sara was rewarded for her internet research with reduced anxiety.
 While she had found a short-term fix for her anxiety, she found that over time, she had to spend more and more time on the internet.
 This began to impact her personal life and her work life.